Faculty

 Jesse Meiller

-Associate Teaching Professor, the Earth Commons
+Teaching Professor, The Earth Commons

 Email: jm3566@georgetown.edu

-Jesse Meiller is a marine ecologist and environmental toxicologist and an Associate Teaching Professor in The Earth Commons.
+Jesse Meiller is a marine ecologist and environmental toxicologist and an Associate Teaching Professor in the Earth Commons.
 Currently, she works with her students and colleagues to investigate microplastics in water, sediment, and biological communities in the Chesapeake Bay and to increase awareness and understanding about the environmental and health effects of pollution.
 She teaches undergraduate and graduate students and conducts teacher training for middle and high school teachers to investigate microplastics with their students.
 Jesse regularly conducts outreach to local environmental and community-based organizations on microplastics and connects people to their local waterways and environments.
 Jesse received her PhD from the University of Maryland in the Marine, Estuarine, Environmental Sciences (MEES) program after doing her undergraduate work at Johns Hopkins University.
 She received and held an AAAS fellowship in Environmental Science Policy at the EPA.
 Following her fellowship, and while still at the EPA, she provided expertise in aquatic and invertebrate biology and toxicology as well as on science policy and regulatory issues.
 Jesse represented the US on several Expert Groups for the Organization for the Economic Cooperation and Development (OECD).
 Prior to coming to Georgetown, Jesse was a Hurst Senior Professorial Lecturer in Environmental Science as well as the Director of Undergraduate Studies in the Environmental Science Department at American University in Washington, DC.

 Orissa Moulton

-Associate Teaching Professor, the Earth Commons
+Associate Teaching Professor, The Earth Commons

 Email: om211@georgetown.edu

-Orissa Moulton is a coastal ecologist and an Associate Teaching Professor in The Earth Commons, where she is a collaborative instructor for foundational courses in Environmental Science for undergraduates.
+Orissa Moulton is a coastal ecologist and an Associate Teaching Professor in the Earth Commons, where she is a collaborative instructor for foundational courses in Environmental Science for undergraduates.
 Her research background is in community- and ecosystem-level ecology of temperate rocky shorelines.
 Dr. Moulton’s scholarly focus is on inclusive experiential learning and environmental literacy for early career undergraduate students in the natural sciences, and she is a leader in the development of an innovative peer mentoring program for undergraduates in Environmental Science at Georgetown.

 Dr. Moulton received her PhD from the University of Chicago in the Department of Ecology & Evolution after completing a MS in Zoology at Oregon State University and a BA in Biology at Wheaton College of Massachusetts.
 She also holds a Certificate in University Teaching from the University of Chicago.